 What is Typography?

 Typography refers to the overall design and display of letters and text, whether in print or digital.
-Typography is used to format text for business cards, letterhead, and flyers as well as digital media like websites, social media platforms, and webinars.
+For example, typography is used to format text for business cards, letterhead, flyers, and digital media like websites, social media platforms, and webinars.
 Regardless, great typography is essential for all brand communication.

 Elements of typography also include, but are not limited to: